mac-theobio/Lab_meeting/README.md

 [Masks Do More Than Protect Others During COVID-19: Reducing the Inoculum of SARS-CoV-2 to Protect the Wearer](https://link.springer.com/article/10.1007/s11606-020-06067-8)

-### Mikael

-Using epigrowthfit to estimate r0.
-Refactoring and applying to covid.

-Reparameterizing and implementing in tmb

-### Geetha
+Short reports from Mikael and Geetha

 ## 2020 Sep 15 (Tue)